RaulPPelaez/superpunto/README.md

 If you generate a movie, use gif2mp4 to convert it to mp4.

 #COLORS
+**Using palette** (Default)

 The colors are selected using C++ rand(), setting the initial seed to a constant called palette, this constant defines a color palette with colors randomly distributed between 0 (black) and 255^3(white).
 You can change the palette seed using the --palette option.
 By default palette=923302100.
 The generated color palette contains 1000 colors.

 **In the file, the colors are specified** from one of the 1000 available using an integer number between 0 and 1000 (higher values will be reduced to this range).

+**Using RGB id** (by passing the flag --RGB when running spunto)

+if --RGB is present the color column is interpreted as a RGB hexadecimal value, written as an integer.
+So full red (0xff0000) would be 255 and white(0xFFffFF) would be 16777215.

 #CONTROLS
 You can move around using: